Travelers On American Airlines May Be Asked Their Weight Before Boarding Plane Through New Pilot Program

 NEWARK, N.J.
 (CBSNewYork) — Your name and date of birth are required to book a flight, but soon, things might get even more personal before take-off.

-Now, airlines could ask you to step on the scale at the gate.READ MORE: Tractor Trailer Overturns, Car Goes Over Embankment Near I-78, Routes 1&9 In Newark
+Now, airlines could ask you to step on the scale at the gate.READ MORE: Demi Lovato Says They're Nonbinary, Changes Pronouns To 'They-Them'

 “Would you do it?”
 CBS2’s Vanessa Murdock asked.